YoussefElsafi/Advanced-AI-Discord-Bot-BatchBot/README.md

 - [DuckDuckGo](https://duckduckgo.com/) for the web search API.
 - And all the amazing contributors who have helped improve BatchBot!

+## Known Issues and Limitations

+BatchBot is under active development, and we are continuously working to improve its stability and features.
+We acknowledge that some recent updates have unfortunately introduced unexpected errors and crashes due to insufficient testing and verification procedures.
+We sincerely apologize for any inconvenience this may have caused our users.

+We are taking the following steps to address these issues and prevent them from occurring in the future:

+* **Enhanced Testing:** We are implementing more rigorous testing protocols, including automated tests and broader user testing, to ensure that future updates are thoroughly vetted before release.
+* **Improved Verification:** We are strengthening our verification processes to catch potential issues earlier in the development cycle.
+This includes more detailed code reviews and stricter quality control checks.
+* **Faster Response to Issues:** We are committed to responding more quickly to reported bugs and errors, and we will prioritize fixing critical issues that impact user experience.

+We are aware of some potential issues users may still encounter:

+* **Occasional Errors:** While we are working to minimize errors, some issues may still arise.
+We encourage users to report any problems they encounter through our GitHub repository or support channels.
+* **Model Limitations:**  The AI models used by BatchBot have inherent limitations.
+They may not always provide perfect results or understand complex or ambiguous prompts.
+* **Resource Constraints:**  Depending on the hosting environment and usage, BatchBot may experience occasional performance limitations or delays.

+We appreciate your patience and understanding as we work to make BatchBot a more reliable and robust platform.
+Your feedback is invaluable in helping us improve the bot.

 ## Support

 If you have questions or need assistance, you can: